When can I begin registering for housing?

 Can I change my room after the process?

-No, there will be no room changes from the time you make your housing selection this Spring until two weeks into the Fall semester.
-Make sure you are selecting your roommate based on compatibility and be open to the experience of having a roommate matched by JCU.
+No, there will be no room changes from the time you are placed in housing until two weeks into the Fall semester.
+Make sure you are selecting your roommate based on compatibility or be open to the experience of having a roommate matched by JCU.

 Am I required to live on campus as a first-year student or can I get a house off-campus?